Bristol Water: Development

 Women were first employed at Bristol Waterworks during the First World War.
 By April 1942 female staff had entirely replaced men on night telephone duty.

-Years of planning and design work for the Chew Valley Lake Scheme as a reservoir for the city culminated in the obtaining of the Bristol Waterworks Act 1939 on 28 July 1939.
+Years of planning and design work for the Chew Valley Lake Scheme as a reservoir for the city culminated in the obtaining of the Bristol Waterworks Act 1939 (2 & 3 Geo.
+6. c. lxxxi) on 28 July 1939.
 It was the largest and most expensive project in the company's history, but less than two months later, the Second World War began, and all capital work was suspended until it was over.
 The first sod was cut on 10 July 1946, as part of the centenary celebrations of the company.
-The temporary intake, pumping station and link to the line of works had been authorised in 1944 during a severe drought, although the full scheme as described in the 1939 Act would not receive permission to proceed until 1948.
+The temporary intake, pumping station and link to the line of works had been authorised in 1944 during a severe drought, although the full scheme as described in the 1939 act would not receive permission to proceed until 1948.
 Queen Elizabeth II inaugurated Chew Valley Lake on 17 April 1956, accompanied by the Duke of Edinburgh.
 On 24 November 1940 the Bristol Blitz caused 95 fractured water mains in the city but by 28 November the water system in the city was restored to normal.

 During the 1950s and 1960s, the area supplied by Bristol Waterworks increased steadily.
 Portishead District Water Company was taken over on 1 January 1952, Long Ashton Rural District Council (RDC) followed on 1 April 1952 and Clevedon Water Company on 1 January 1953.
 These acquisitions meant that they were supplying an area of 123 sqmi.
 The company agreed to supply water in bulk to a number of smaller water supply undertakings, and based on the fact that Chew Valley Lake would soon be completed, agreed to supply a total of 1.5 e6impgal per day to Weston-super-Mare Urban District Council (UDC), Clutton RDC, Norton Radstock UDC and Wells RDC.
 Discussions on amalgamation with West Gloucester Waterworks Company had begun in 1955, but on 26 September 1956, the Ministry of Housing and Local Government published a circular suggesting that the existing water supply undertakings in the country, then numbering over 1,000, should be radically reduced.
 Amalgamation with West Gloucester was agreed, and most of the 16 water supply undertakings in the Mendip Hills started negotiating with Bristol Waterworks.
-In 1957, agreements for takeover were concluded with Axbridge RDC, Shepton Mallet Waterworks Company and Glastonbury Corporation, and discussions with five other undertakings were well advanced.
+In 1957, agreements for takeover were concluded with Axbridge RDC (approved by the Bristol Waterworks (Axbridge) Order 1958 (SI 1958/553)), Shepton Mallet Waterworks Company and Glastonbury Corporation, and discussions with five other undertakings were well advanced.